 - Recruit and mentor highly qualified students and trainees at various stages of their careers to position them for professional careers in biostatistical and bioinformatics research.

-- BBB is seeking applicants for a new chief and senior investigator (PDF 207 KB) to shape the research direction of the branch and provide scientific, administrative, and fiscal leadership.
+- BBB is seeking applicants for a new branch chief and senior investigator (PDF 221 KB) to shape the research direction of the branch and provide scientific, administrative, and fiscal leadership.

 - Lin, H., Eggesbø, M., & Peddada, S. D. (2022).
 Linear and nonlinear correlation estimators unveil undescribed taxa interactions in microbiome data.
 Nature Communications, 13(1), 4946.
 PMID: 35999204.